An ode to being kid free, which is a rare delight during lockdown.Continue reading “Pandemic Poem #56 / The Sound of Silence”

 In the past I’ve been very against Mother’s Day.
 The marketing machine dictating that mothers like all things fluffy, pink and scented annoys me.
 It’s a cop-out to give the woman who you should really know very well a off-the-shelf on a certain day of the year for doing a job and maintaining a relationship that she is obligated to.

 I’ve been counting down for five years until this moment.
 I thought I would skip off merrily after dropping him on the first day, and with a big sigh of relief have myself a mid-morning cocktail and a rest.
 I was sure I wouldn’t cry.
-But there I … Continue reading Starting School

 I wrote it in June 2017 and it really does reflect the every day lived experience of parents.
-The Let-Down Reflex is currently in development and will be having a work-in progress showing on Thursday 24th … Continue reading Flashback Friday – Poem “Parent-thesis”
+The Let-Down Reflex is currently in development and will be having a work-in progress showing on Thursday 24th January at Ballarat Trades Hall.
+Come along!

-I wish I was boycotting Christmas, but I can't.
-I've threatened to “go bush” over Xmas for a few years now (both metaphorically and literally).
+I’ve threatened to “go bush” over Xmas for a few years now (both metaphorically and literally).
 This year, I naively thought I might really do it.
 No tree, no presents, no family, no food, no cakes, no carols.
 I was all for being the biggest Scrooge-Grinch and flying my anti-Xmas flag in the face of popular convention but it’s too hard.

 I don’t know exactly when I wrote this poem, but it would’ve been sometime when my son was still an infant.
 It’s quite weird to read it back and be taken back into the anger and frustration I felt about becoming a mother.
-Continue reading “Flashback Friday – Poem “Pram Pusher”
+Continue reading “Flashback Friday – Poem “Pram Pusher””

 I wrote this poem last year, on Mother’s Day.
 I think it’s pretty self explanatory.
 I still feel the same way.
-Continue reading “Flashback Friday – Poem “Another Day To Be A Mother”
+Continue reading “Flashback Friday – Poem “Another Day To Be A Mother””